InQBarna/firebase-traceback-extension/README.md

 ## Details

-Traceback is a replacement of [Dynamic Links](https://firebase.google.com/support/dynamic-links-faq) wich are being deprecated.
+Traceback is a replacement of [Dynamic Links](https://firebase.google.com/support/dynamic-links-faq) which are being deprecated.

 This extension allows you to setup your associated domain for iOS and android opening universal / deep links.
 Either an existing or new **Firebase Hosting** website & domain will be automatically created during initialization